mfpx/mfpx/README.md

 ### Hi there 👋
+I'm David, a computer scientist with a passion for networking and an interest in all things tech!
+I'm also an alum on Queen Mary University of London and Aberystwyth University.

+### Working on 🔭
+In my spare time, I'm working on a lightweight web server written completely in Python, which is meant to be used on low-power nodes (think SoC computers, like Raspberry Pi) for simple pages.
+I welcome contributions, so you're welcome to submit a pull request with any changes 🙂.

 <!--
 **mfpx/mfpx** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.